Designations Congruent with Things: Chapter 22

 “Carina,” Newton says.
 “Carina.
 Come on, don’t be like this.
 Car.
 Porsche.
 Sweet, sweet ride.
 Whatever you are.
 Talk to me.
 Be a pal, and stop Dr. Gottlieb from effecting changes in acceleration sufficient to produce perceptible jerk, yeah?”

 “Automated safety features will engage in an emergency,” the car says smoothly.
 “Please relax, Newt.
-Your heart rate currently exceeds normal parameters.”
+Your heart rate exceeds normal parameters.”

 “Are you kidding me?”
 Newton replies.